The Expanly Playbook

 A. Product Development: The "Build" Engine (Scrum)

-The Product team operates in a lightweight Scrum framework, managed in Trello.
+The Product team operates in a lightweight Scrum framework, managed in Linear.
 This is where hypotheses from the Lean process are turned into tangible product features.

 B. Marketing & Sales: The "Measure" and "Learn" Frontline